borti4938/n64rgb_pcb/README.md

   You have a modding board with J31, you can select with J31 whether
   - you have a series resistor in you cable (J31 open) or
   - if you have a straightly wired sync connection (J31 closed).
-- If you use TTL sync output, you have to add an additional resistor in series in every case if you want to use the cable on a non-TTL setup (0ohm to 900ohm) to attenuate the signal for 75ohm terminationed sinks.
+- If you use TTL sync output, you have to add an additional resistor in series in every case if you want to use the cable on a non-TTL setup (0ohm to 900ohm) to attenuate the signal for  sinks with 75ohm.

 #### RGB cables: